sdsc-ordes/imaging-plaza-search/README.md

 # imaging-plaza-search

 A microservice for fetching relevant softwares to a certain search term + filters input.
-This service will retrieve software from GraphDB and then perform a fuzzy search using [Fuzzon]().
+This service will retrieve software from GraphDB and then perform a fuzzy search using [Fuzon](https://github.com/sdsc-ordes/fuzon).

 ## How to use it?